-- 11. Although FM6 LPTV stations were required to discontinue analog television operations and convert to digital in July 2021, there were 13 FM6 LPTV stations that were able to complete their digital transition and resume their FM6 operations with an FM6 STA with limited, if any, service interruptions.
+digital transition and resume their FM6 operations with an FM6 STA with limited, if any, service interruptions.
 We find that preserving the long-time audio programming offered by these remaining FM6 LPTV stations aligns with one of the Commission's core principles guiding the digital transition-minimizing service disruptions.
 FM6 LPTV stations provide free, over-the-air synchronized video and audio programming using a standard-compliant ATSC 3.0 signal and supplement that programming with additional free, over-the-air analog audio broadcast services.
-As discussed above, the availability of these additional audio services has provided programmers with a platform on which to invest in programming directed to unserved or underserved audiences that may not be available on any other stations in their markets all while continuing to provide free over-the-air video programming pursuant to their television licenses.
-To remove this service that radio listeners have relied on for many years would contravene the Commission's goal of preserving service. - 12.
-The public interest benefits of preserving existing FM6 operations also outweigh concerns about inefficient use of spectrum.55 As we noted in the Further Notice and several commenters point out, some analog FM6 LPTV stations had a history of minimal video service.56 With analog television operations, an FM6 LPTV station could not transmit a separate audio stream for its video programming and for radio reception.57 The rules we adopt today address this issue.58 As discussed further below, FM6 LPTV stations will be required to transmit a dual digital television and analog radio signal, thereby providing both new digital television services while maintaining existing audio services.
+As discussed above, the availability of these additional audio services has provided programmers with a platform on which to invest in programming directed to unserved or underserved audiences that may not be available on any other stations in their markets - all while continuing to provide free over-the-air video programming pursuant to their television licenses.
+To remove this service that radio listeners have relied on for many years would contravene the Commission's goal of preserving service.

+12. The public interest benefits of preserving existing FM6 operations also outweigh concerns about inefficient use of spectrum.
+As we noted in the Further Notice and several commenters point out, some analog FM6 LPTV stations had a history of minimal video service.
+With analog television operations, an FM6 LPTV station could not transmit a separate audio stream for its video programming and for radio reception.
+The rules we adopt today address this issue.
+As discussed further below, FM6 LPTV stations will be required to transmit a dual digital television and analog radio signal, thereby providing both new digital television services while maintaining existing audio services.
 The rules we adopt ensure that FM6 LPTV stations are first and foremost LPTV stations and that their video programming stream is prioritized over any audio stream.
-Further, enhanced compression technologies encompassed in the ATSC 3.0 standard provide broadcasters even greater bandwidth capacity on their channel for television services than under the ATSC 1.0 standard.59 Therefore, we
+Further, enhanced compression technologies encompassed in the ATSC 3.0 standard provide broadcasters even greater bandwidth capacity on their channel for television services than under the ATSC 1.0 standard.
+Therefore, we believe the rules we adopt appropriately address previous concerns that FM6 LPTV stations are using their spectrum inefficiently.
+As the Commission has previously recognized, offering additional services